 The Nasher Museum Director’s Circle recognizes to the museum’s most generous donors, who support a variety of Nasher initiatives through total annual giving of $10,000 or more.
 In addition to Brummer Society Member benefits, members of the Director’s Circle also enjoy studio tours and private dinners with artists, lecturers, and collectors, VIP art fair passes, and exclusive invitations to travel domestically and internationally with the Nasher Museum director and curators.

-Director’s Circle Excursion to Spain
+Director’s Circle Excursion to Spain in 2019

 Join Nasher Museum Director Sarah Schroth for an in-depth exploration of her specialty, Spanish art of the 17th century, onsite in Madrid, Valladolid and Toledo.
 A celebrated curator before rising to director of the Nasher Museum, Schroth organized the award-winning exhibition El Greco to Velazquez: Art During the Reign of Philip III, was named knight-commander in the Order of Isabel la Católica by King Juan Carlos I of Spain, and collaborated on the exhibition Rubens’ Equestrian Portrait of the Duke of Lerma at the Museo del Prado (2002).
 Schroth’s interests in Spanish art, patronage studies, connoisseurship, and conservation guarantee a stunning and unique itinerary, custom-designed for members of the Director’s Circle.
 A special trip truly not to be missed!